Anti-BoilerplateClub/About/README.md

-# **A**nti-**B**oilerplate **C**lub
+# **A**nti-**B**oilerplate **C**ode

 ABC is a project that was devised in an attempt to reduce the ammount of boilerplate code that has to be written when creating applications written in C/C++.
-We aren't striving to provide the most efficient code or the code with the smallest memory footprint, but rather are attempting to give developers a jump off point so that they may more efficiently prototype ideas and concepts.
+We aren't striving to provide the most efficient code or the code with the smallest memory footprint, but rather are attempting to create flexible and easy to use modules that give developers a jump off point so that they may more efficiently prototype ideas and concepts.

 There are a couple goals that we strive to meet with the code provided through this project:
  * All source is agnostic of the architecture for which it may be used on.
 You should have no issue using these modules in a project being developed for an 8-bit micro while also having no issues using these with a 64-bit multi-core desktop computer.